anthony-mills/s3-video/readme.txt

 = 0.96 =
-Fixed prefill videos per page setting on plugin settings page
+Fixed prefill videos per page setting on plugin settings page Ability to set a still for a video

 = 0.95 =
 Updated flowplayer to Version 3.2.11